enterdot/umathyoi/reference/game_mechanics.md

 When calculating the total effect of the type 1 effects, the two values are multiplied:

-Also, each character has a bonus to the growth rate of 1 or more stats, for example a character with 20% Stamina bonus will gain 20% more Stamina whenever it's gained via training (so from the Stamina training facility and the Power training facility).
+Also, each character has a bonus to the growth rate of 1 or more stats.
+For example a character with 20% Stamina bonus will gain 20% more Stamina whenever it's gained via training (so from the Stamina training facility and the Power training facility).
 The final value of the calculation is rounded down.

 Each career has a limited amount of turns and many of them will be spent on resting and racing.
 Resting is particularly important because as Energy gets low the risk of failure from using any of training facility increases.
-Failing a training in any non-Wit training can lead to injury which when requires wasting turns in Recreation and Infirmary which can ruin a career.
+Failing a training in any non-Wit training can lead to injury which then requires wasting turns in Recreation and Infirmary which can ruin a career.
 Each training facility also has a level, from 1 to 5, higher level facilities provide higher gains.

-On top of all this each career is set in a Scenario which the player can choose.
+On top of all this, each career is set in a Scenario which the player can choose.
 Each scenario changes the stat gain for each training facility and the cap for each stat.
 It also adds extra mechanics which are simply too complicated to even take in consideration and it would be unnecessary anyway.
 Currently, the game only has one scenario, with its second coming soon, they are quite different but ultimately what is of interest for this application is how the scenario affect the level of the training facilities.
-The current and only scenario is called "URA Finals" and its mechanics is simply this: every 4 times a facility is used it goes up a level, so it starts at level 1 and after 4 uses it goes to level 2, to reach level 5 you would need 16 uses.
+The current and only scenario is called "URA Finals" and its mechanics are: every 4 times a facility is used it goes up a level, so it starts at level 1 and after 4 uses it goes to level 2, to reach level 5 you would need 16 uses.
 The level of the facilities influences the stat gain significantly.

-For reference, the "URA Finals" scenario has the following stat gain values:

-Speed facility:
-    Level 1: +10 Speed, +5 Power, +2 Skill Points
-    Level 2: +11 Speed, +6 Power, +2 Skill Points
-    Level 3: +11 Speed, +7 Power, +3 Skill Points
-    Level 4: +12 Speed, +7 Power, +3 Skill Points
-    Level 5: +13 Speed, +8 Power, +4 Skill Points
-Stamina facility:
-    Level 1: +9 Stamina, +4 Guts, +2 Skill Points
-    Level 2: +10 Stamina, +4 Guts, +2 Skill Points
-    Level 3: +11 Stamina, +5 Guts, +3 Skill Points
-    Level 4: +11 Stamina, +5 Guts, +3 Skill Points
-    Level 5: +12 Stamina, +6 Guts, +4 Skill Points
-Power facility:
-    Level 1: +5 Stamina, +8 Power, +2 Skill Points
-    Level 2: +5 Stamina, +9 Power, +2 Skill Points
-    Level 3: +6 Stamina, +9 Power, +3 Skill Points
-    Level 4: +6 Stamina, +10 Power, +3 Skill Points
-    Level 5: +7 Stamina, +11 Power, +4 Skill Points
-Guts facility:
-    Level 1: +4 Speed, +4 Power, +8 Guts, +2 Skill Points
-    Level 2: +4 Speed, +4 Power, +9 Guts, +2 Skill Points
-    Level 3: +5 Speed, +5 Power, +9 Guts, +3 Skill Points
-    Level 4: +5 Speed, +5 Power, +10 Guts, +3 Skill Points
-    Level 5: +6 Speed, +6 Power, +11 Guts, +4 Skill Points
-Wit facility:
-    Level 1: +2 Speed, +9 Wit, +4 Skill Points
-    Level 2: +3 Speed, +9 Wit, +4 Skill Points
-    Level 3: +3 Speed, +10 Wit, +5 Skill Points
-    Level 4: +4 Speed, +11 Wit, +6 Skill Points
-    Level 5: +4 Speed, +12 Wit, +7 Skill Points
+The stat gain values for each facility at every level from each scenario can be found in `src/data/scenarios.json`.

 Another mechanic that should be considered is the Fan club.
 The trainee gains fans as she participates in races with the placing determining the amount gained.
-The Fan count is relevant for this application because some cards provide exotic effects like "Increased training effectiveness per N fans".
+The Fan count is relevant for this application because some cards provide dynamic effects like "Increased training effectiveness per N fans".

 Here's an example of how a stat gain would be calculated.
 Note that I'm calculating total Power gain from the Power facility in this example, `power_bonus` applies because the Power facility provides Power but a card with `power_bonus` landing on the Speed facility would still apply this bonus because the Speed facility also provides some amount of Power.
 The current mood can provide -20%, -10%, 0%, 10% or 20% bonus.
 ```